CONFERENCE | Overcoming London’s Barriers

 Here are some of our confirmed speakers; watch this space for more.

-Joanna Rowelle (Keynote), Integrated City Planning Director, Arup
+Lynne Miles (Keynote), Integrated City Planning Associate Director, Arup

 Prof. Tony Travers (Keynote), Director, LSE London

-Dr. Paulo Ancaies, Research Associate, UCL Centre for Transport Studies
+Dr. Paulo Anciaes, Research Associate, UCL Centre for Transport Studies

 Andy Bates, Executive Manager, Leathermarket JMB